alamir-mahmoud64/landingPage/README.md

 1. Create navigation menu links dynamically based on available sections
 2. Detecting active sections according to its position
 3. Styling active section and its corresponding menu link to be easaily distinguished
+4. Back to top button to scroll to tpo of the page

 ## External references used
 * [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/)